Besna Kobila

 Besna Kobila (Serbian Cyrillic: Бесна Кобила, [bɛ̂ːsnaː kɔ̌bila], meaning "mad mare") is a mountain in southeastern Serbia and small ski center.
 Its eponymous highest peak has an elevation of 1,923 m.
-It lies 35 km to the east from the city of Vranje.
-There is a mountain chalet Besna Kobila from where it takes an hour to hour and a half to reach the summit on foot.
-It is known for its stormy weather, so the best months for climbing are during the warmer part of the year.
+It lies 35 km to the east of the city of Vranje.
+There is a mountain chalet Besna Kobila from where it takes between 60 and 90 minutes to reach the summit on foot.
+The mountain is known for its stormy weather, so the best months for climbing are during the warmer part of the year.

-Besna Kobila used to have 9 months of snow a year, which makes it suitable for ski tourism.
+Besna Kobila used to have 9 months of snow a year, making it suitable for ski tourism.
 As of 2010, there is only the mountain chalet, which has been used for accommodation of students.
 The "skyway" (nebeski put) – road running over the vast pastures on the highland – lies at the altitude of 1800 m and is suitable for mountain biking, safari bus and off-roading.
 There are ambitious plans to build a bigger ski center on the mountain, and the municipality is searching for foreign investors.